BLOG

 To help combat the struggles SDRs face, we’ve laid out the groundwork for success by compiling ten skills all SDRs should master to get the best results possible in their role.

 Low-performing SDRs are prone to adopting a defeatist mindset.
-In the limited perspective, the prospect’s time and energy is more valuable than their own, making a connection impossible. .
 This mental block is unfortunately experienced by many SDRs at some point.

 The logic behind this mindset is simple.
 SDRs typically reach out to high-level decision-makers: the C-Suite and VPs, or at least director-level executives.
 These are people who often have decades of experience in their field, certifications, awards, accolades.
 They've been there and done that.
-That high-performing background can intimidate SDRs, especially if they are inexperienced.
+Their high-performing background and industry expertise can intimidate SDRs, especially if they are inexperienced.

 In order to pivot from a low-performing mindset to a high-performing one, SDRs must view the prospect and themselves as equals.
 This is the primary factor that separates high-performing SDRs from low-performing ones.

-The three most important qualities for embracing a high-performing mindset in sales are:
+The three most important qualities for embracing a high-performing mindset as an SDR include:

 5. Coachability